flix-/keeto-doc/source/ldap_data_model.rst

 The SSH server entry is the starting point for the determination of access permissions and key material.
 It specifies the relevant access profiles that shall be taken into account.
-Keeto determines the right SSH server entry through a unique identifier that is specified in the Keeto configuration and must match the identifier in the SSH server entry in the Directory Service. ::
+Keeto locates the right SSH server entry through a unique identifier that is specified in the Keeto configuration file and must match the identifier in the SSH server entry in the Directory Service. ::

   objectClass: top